tscnn/vis-sort/README.md

 vis-sort
 ========

-Java tool for visualization of sort algorithms
+Java tool for visualization of popular sorting algorithms.